 In the hospital, opioids are stored under lock and key and dispensed by trained healthcare providers.
 Patients who receive opioids at the hospital are closely monitored for side effects.
 There is no similar regulation or monitoring at a patient's home.
 Patient safety should be equal from the hospital to the home.

 The iPill App and iPill Dispenser provides a solution:

 The iPill's safe storage solution to prevent diversion will be more cost effective than extended-release, abuse deterrent opioids that cost hundreds to thousands of dollars per month.
 An active control system that prevents opioid overconsumption prevents a $12,000 emergency room visit, a $28,000 hospital stay or a $128,000 inpatient rehabilitation.

 A prototype has been built.

-1 in 5 people know someone abusing drugs.
-We can prevent someone you know from dying.
+1 in 5 people know someone who abuses drugs.
+We can prevent someone you know from dying of an opioid overdose.

 Sign up to hear from us about the iPill Dispenser.